blab/rt-from-frequency-dynamics/data/variants-us/README.md

 2. The metadata file was pruned to only relevant columns via:
 ```
-tsv-select -H -f strain,date,country,division,Nextstrain_clade open_metadata.tsv > open_metadata_pruned.tsv
+tsv-select -H -f strain,date,country,division,QC_overall_status,Nextstrain_clade open_metadata.tsv > open_metadata_pruned.tsv
 ```

 3. This `open_metadata_pruned.tsv` is processed in Mathematica by running the notebook `variants-us_data-prep.nb`.
 This results in the export of files: `variants-us_location-variant-sequence-counts.tsv` and `variants-us_location-case-counts.tsv` versioned here.
-This keeps only sequences from the USA that were collected between Jan 1, 2021 and Jan 1, 2022 resulting in 1,312,651 entries.
-Additionally, only variants with greater than 2000 sequences and states with greater than 10,000 sequences were kept.
+This keeps only sequences from the USA that were collected between Jan 1, 2021 and Mar 1, 2022.
+Additionally, only variants with greater than 4000 sequences and states with greater than 12,000 sequences were kept.
+Samples labeled as `bad` in Nextclade QC were removed.
+This processing resulted in 1,541,099 entries.

 `variants-us_location-variant-sequence-counts.tsv` contains:
 ```